Set Profile > Ten Old Square > London, England

 The set: Three QCs and 23 juniors form the wealth of specialist talent available at this set.
 The head of chambers is Francis Barlow QC, and all three silks in chambers are distinguished experts in the private client Chancery disciplines.

 Types of work undertaken: The balance of traditional and commercial Chancery work at Ten Old Square is evenly distributed and complements the demand from clients within the sector.
-Along with private client work the commercial Chancery disciplines are well catered for, along with property litigation, planning and land law.
-Additionally, Ten Old Square is now the foremost set for partnership/LLP disputes and advice.
+Along with private client work the commercial Chancery disciplines relating to businesses are well catered for, along with real property matters.
+Additionally, Ten Old Square is the foremost set for partnership/LLP disputes and advice.

-The set handles a wide range of diverse cases, including major litigation in the Chancery and commercial divisions of the High Court and the appellate courts.
-It has a significant presence in many offshore jurisdictions, as well as in the County Court and at planning inquiries and appeals, the Administrative Court, and other tribunals.
+The set handles a wide range of diverse cases, including major litigation in the Business & Property Courts at the High Court and the appellate courts.
+It has a significant presence in many offshore jurisdictions, as well as in the County Court.

 A substantial amount of ADR (arbitration and mediation) is also undertaken.
 As a general guide, the principal areas of work undertaken are:

-Private client: Ten Old Square is one of the leading sets for contentious and non-contentious trust work in the UK and in offshore jurisdictions.
-Capital taxes, wills, probate and the administration of estates, along with Court of Protection, family provision, matrimonial property and finance are also comprehensively covered.
+Private client law: Ten Old Square is one of the leading sets for contentious and non-contentious trusts work in the UK and in offshore jurisdictions.
+VTAs are a speciality along with capital taxes, wills, probate and the administration of estates, along with Court of Protection and family provision.

-Property, land and real estate: planning inquiries and appeals, landlord and tenant, rent review, 1954 Act renewals, conveyancing, commercial property, leasehold enfranchisement, easements, intervener and third-party property claims, cohabitation claims, mortgages, manorial rights including mineral rights, construction and fracking matters.
+Property law: Land and real estate, landlord and tenant, rent reviews, 1954 Act renewals, conveyancing, commercial property, leasehold enfranchisement, easements, intervener and third-party property claims, TOLATA and cohabitation claims, mortgages, manorial rights including mineral rights.

 |Senior clerk||Keith Plowman|